-To provide limited coverage for any interest shortfalls and principal losses, the issuer will establish at closing, a non-amortising first loss fund to the amount of 2.5% of the initial total collateral balance.
-This can step up to 4% of the initial total collateral balance if 60+ days arrears exceed 3% of the outstanding note balance or cumulative losses exceed 2%.
+To provide limited coverage for any interest shortfalls and principal losses, the issuer will establish at closing, a non-amortising first loss fund to the amount of 2.5% of the GBP equivalent of the initial total note balance.
+This can step up to 4% of the GBP equivalent initial total note balance if 60+ days arrears exceed 3% of the outstanding note balance or cumulative losses exceed 2%.

 A portion of this first loss fund will be held aside for liquidity.
-This liquidity amount is sized at 2.5% of the outstanding rated notes, and can be used to pay interest on classes A, B, and C. Therefore only 2.5% (or 0.06% of the total collateral balance) of the first loss fund is available as credit enhancement at close.
+This liquidity amount is sized at 2.5% of the outstanding rated notes, and can be used to pay interest on classes A, B, and C. Therefore only 2.5% (or 0.06% of the total GBP equivalent note balance) of the first loss fund is available as credit enhancement at close.
 The liquidity amount declines in line with the rated notes, and as such, the excess funds available for credit enhancement are designed to increase as the rated notes amortise.
 Principal receipts can be used to top up the First Loss Fund.